apribeiro/apribeiro/README.md

 ---

+### :memo: About Me:

-- 👋 Olá, I'm André Ribeiro (@apribeiro).
-I'm a portuguese Software Engineer and Scrum Master based in the beautiful and sunny city of Lisbon, Portugal. :portugal:
+- 🤙 Olá, I'm André Ribeiro (@apribeiro), a portuguese Software Engineer and Scrum Master based in the beautiful and sunny city of Lisbon, Portugal. :portugal:
 - 👀 I'm interested in Full Stack Web Development, Agile Methodologies and Model-Driven Engineering.
 Besides that, I'm passionate about music, sports, traveling and enjoying life.
 - 🌱 I'm currently learning more about Agile Methodologies and how they can help teams improving their day-to-day work.
 - 💞️ I'm looking to collaborate on...
-- 📫 Feel free to reach me through my [LinkedIn Profile](https://pt.linkedin.com/in/andr%C3%A9-ribeiro-kr36) or through my [email](mailto:andre.ribeiro@ist.utl.pt).
+- 📫 Feel free to reach me through my [LinkedIn Profile](https://pt.linkedin.com/in/andr%C3%A9-ribeiro-kr36) or my [email](mailto:andre.ribeiro@ist.utl.pt).

 ---